-We are building capabilities and investing in innovative workspaces

-We are investing in technologies and using automation, robotics and artificial intelligence to connect customers with our brands, products and services.
-These technologies will also help control conduct risk and drive efficiencies across the business.
+We are building capabilities and investing in innovative workspaces automation, robotics and artificial intelligence to connect customers with our brands, products and services.
+These technologies will also help control conduct risk and drive efficiencies across the husiness

-We are also investing in innovative work environments, such as the new 80 Ann Street headquarters in Brisbane that will be completed in 2022.
-This development will bring together our Brisbane workforce in a single, modern and collaborative workplace that will keep pace with our future needs.
-The new building will deliver similar operational efficiencies to those in Sydney, Auckland and Melbourne - the Sydney project delivered close to a 30 per cent cost efficiency as well as a positive impact on our environmental footprint.
+We are also investing in innovative work environments, such as the new 80 Ann Street in 2022.
+This development will bring together Auckland and Melbourne - the Sydney project delivered close to a 30 per cent cost efficiency